Leigh-Salford-Manchester Bus Rapid Transit: Services

-The earliest weekday departures from Leigh/Atherton are at 04:00/04:29 respectively; and last trips from Manchester Royal Infirmary at 00:00/23:45.
+From 1 September 2024, V1 services have run round the clock and every day of the week, with night-time services at hourly frequencies.
 Two additional V1 services run from Leigh into Manchester in the weekday morning peak; three additional services return to Leigh in the weekday evening peak.
-Four further additional V4 services run into Manchester in the morning peak, starting from Ellenbrook.
+Four V4 services run into Manchester in the morning peak, starting from Ellenbrook.

-The introduction of the Vantage services resulted in the withdrawal of a number of services by operator First.
-Others were amended to join the A580 bus lanes east of Boothstown.

-The services were amongst those set to transfer to Go North West when it took over First's Cheetham Hill depot in 2019, but it was later announced that First will continue to operate the service.

 Operation

-After light-controlled junctions along the East Lancashire Road were upgraded with SCOOT adaptive signalling in July 2016, TfGM reported in the October that traffic journey times on this section had returned to pre-construction levels in the morning peak while accommodating significant additional traffic.
+After light-controlled junctions along the East Lancashire Road were upgraded with SCOOT adaptive signalling in July 2016, TfGM reported that October that general road traffic journey times on this section had returned to pre-construction levels in the morning peak while accommodating significant additional traffic.

 In the first six months of operation, more than 900,000 passenger journeys were made.
 A survey of users published in October 2016 revealed that 20% of passengers had switched from using their cars for the same journey, and nearly all respondents would recommend the service.
 More than a quarter of busway users walked or travelled more than a kilometre to reach the busway.
 By the third year of operation, it was being estimated that 580,000 car trips per year along the BRT route had transferred to bus ridership.

 The service attracted about 28,000 passengers per week when it started in April 2016 rising to 45,000 by the autumn and 55,000 in the run up to Christmas 2016.
 In the first year more than 2.1 million passengers were carried; increasing to approximately 2.6 million in the second, and 3 million in the third.
 By December 2017, weekly ridership had increased to 62,000.
-This has further increased to a record 71,626 weekly passengers in December 2019.
+This further increased to a record 71,626 weekly passengers in December 2019.

+BRT services were curtailed and patronage sharply reduced in 2020 and 2021 during the COVID-19 pandemic; but have since recovered to a total annual ridership of 2.6 million in the financial year 2023/24, and continue to increase.